-- Do sit in a stable, high-seated chair with two armrests so that you can push off from the chair.
-If the seat is too low, place a pillow on the seat of the chair. - Do use caution with household pets until you are in the house safely and seated. - Do remove scatter rugs/hallway runners, and tape down edges of large area rugs. - Do keep electrical cords and phone cords out of the way. - Do keep your home well lit, including nightlights, a bedside light, and entry way lights. - Do be very careful of water on the bathroom floor.
-It is a good idea to have a chair for sitting in the shower the first few weeks after your surgery. - ✓ Do practice getting around your house using crutches prior to your surgery.
-(REMEMBER TO PRACTICE GOING UP AND DOWN STAIRS!) - Do not bend your knee greater than 90 degrees immediately after surgery. - Do not take your brace off prior to your first physical therapy appointment. - Do not push yourself too hard, too fast.
+- ✓ Do use caution with household pets until you are in the house safely and seated. - ✓ Do remove scatter rugs/hallway runners, and tape down edges of large area rugs. - ✓ Do keep electrical cords and phone cords out of the way. - ✓ Do keep your home well lit, including nightlights, a bedside light, and entry way lights. - ✓ Do be very careful of water on the bathroom floor. - ✓ Do practice getting around your house using crutches prior to your surgery.
+(REMEMBERTO PRACTICE GOING UP AND DOWN STAIRS!) - Do not push yourself too hard or too fast.